 Long Form Content

-Whether sites lean toward long-form content or start with full page pictures or videos, typography will take center stage in 2018.
-Designers such as Stephen Perry, who works on Amazon.com, imagined a 2017 filled with bold typography.
-It’s clear that 2018 will be anything but minimalistic.
+Whether sites lean toward long-form content or start with full page pictures or videos, typography will take center stage in 2019.
+Designers such as Oz Chowdrey, who works at Powerphrase agency, imagined a 2018 filled with bold typography.
+It’s clear already that 2019 will see a continuation of that this trend.

 Color and typography can only do so much to tell a unique story; illustrations, on the other hand, can tell a story on their own.
-This emerging trend is very likely to stay relevant in 2018 because Illustrations are an extremely versatile visual element.
+This emerging trend is very likely to stay relevant in 2019 because Illustrations are an extremely versatile visual element.
 They can be sophisticated or simplistic; playful or serious.
 They can even be animated.
-Use them to create unique experiences for website visitors.
+Bianca Caruana from Matter Design Agency tells us that adding a touch of animation to your site or app can bring it to life and make it more of a joy to use.
+Micro-interactions give the user a greater reaction and therefore a greater sense of control and ownership.
+They encourage interactivity and bring a bit of fun to the design.
+They can also be powerful prompts and tools to guide users towards your main conversion points.

 Cards Still Rule